 In summary, if you can’t resist the temptation and want to read up on Noblemen Stars yourself:

 - For BaZi: Don’t get distracted by Auxiliary Stars if you are using BaZi.
 Focus on understanding Yin Yang & 5 The Elements.
+You need to get this right before knowing what the auxiliary ‘gods’/stars can do.

 - For Zi Wei Dou Shu: Have a very thorough understanding of what the Noblemen Stars and where they should appear.
+Their positions and which stars they appear with make a hug difference.

-I think the core message I want to deliver is that you need to understand that these methods are very different, and BaZi was never meant to be a method based on stars.
+I think the core message I want to deliver is that you need to understand that these methods are very different, and BaZi was never meant to be a method based on stars per se.
 To jumble up the theory or two fundamentally different methods and forming your own theories of it is a trap you should avoid.
 The inclusion of stars in BaZi was a result in the development of astrology, and also due to the fact that the position of the Earth does give some hints on where it would be in relative to the stars.
 It’s not that the Auxiliary Stars aren’t useful for BaZi analysis, but this layer of analysis does not come until the very end when the chart structure has been thoroughly assessed.

 Some People Will Have Noblemen Throughout Life And Others Not

 The best charts are those where noblemen stars are permanently in their natal charts, but even these have certain caveats.
-For mother people, noblemen stars appear during different 10-year “Luck Pillars”/Elemental Phases or Annual Phases.
+For other people, noblemen stars appear during different 10-year “Luck Pillars”/Elemental Phases or Annual Phases.

 There are other subtle differences which the next few sections will talk about.